X4BNet/x4b-status/content/issues/2020-12-14-maintenance-amsterdam-network-upgrade.md

 We expect the total maintenance to take approx 1-hour.

-Update - Maintenance taking a little longer than expected.
+*Update* - Maintenance taking a little longer than expected.
 Routes will be restored to Amsterdam as soon as possible.

+*Update* - Routes have been restored, final finishing of tasks continues in the background with no expected interruption.